RyuZhihao123/Instance-based-RN/README.md

 ### 3. Our network structure:

 To make the generalization ability of our network more powerful, we redesgin the IRN_m network, as shown in the following figure.
-It makes great improvements on the condition that the ranges of object numbers on training and testing set are different, for example, `Task1.1 PieNumber`.
+It makes great improvements on the conditions that (1) the ranges of object numbers on training and testing set are different, for example, `Task1.1 PieNumber`, or (2) the object number is large, for example `task1.3 Pie3_12`.

 <div align=center><img width="900" src="https://github.com/RyuZhihao123/Instance-based-RN/blob/master/image/IRN_structure.png"/></div>